 Try to determine where the problem is before you call the city.
 This can be done by checking to see if your neighbor directly across the street is also having a problem.
 If your neighbor does not have a problem and the water backs up when you use it, the problem is likely in your system.
 To repair these problems, call a plumber or a sewer cleaning company.

-If water is coming up in the house when no water is being used, the problem is most likely in the city main sewer line.
+If water is coming up in the house when no water is being used, the problem is most likely in the city's main sewer line.

 Preventing Sewer Backups

-Many residential sewer problems can be avoided by having your sewer line cleaned periodically and taking care about what goes into your sewer system.
+Many residential sewer problems can be avoided by having your sewer line cleaned periodically and taking care of what goes into your sewer system.
 Following are the most common causes of blocked sewers.

-- Grease and Oils – Store grease in a container and dispose of hardened grease in the trash.
-Use garbage disposal sparingly, and flush with plenty of water.
+- For grease and oils, remember to store grease in a container and dispose of hardened grease in the trash.
+Use the garbage disposal sparingly, and flush with plenty of water.

-- Paper Products – Put in the trash, not the toilet.
+- When using paper products, put them in the trash, not the toilet.
 These items do not dissolve.

-- Lint and Hair – Screen all drains and use a lint trap on your laundry hose.
+- With lint and hair, screen all drains and use a lint trap on your laundry hose.

-- Tree Roots – Avoid planting trees or shrubs over your sewer line.
+- Always avoid planting trees or shrubs over your sewer line.
 Roots are the number one problem in residential sanitary sewer systems.